Elementary Education

 • These experiences can include lesson design and implementation, small group facilitation, and one-on-one instruction.

-• Student teaching is an extended ten to fourteen week experience in a PK-12 setting where each student has primary responsibility for a classroom during the senior year.
+• Student teaching is an extended ten-to-fourteen-week experience in a PK-12 setting where each student has primary responsibility for a classroom during the senior year.
 Each major or endorsement may extend into an additional student teaching experience.

 Teacher Warranty / First Year Mentoring